adrybakov/wulfric/docs/source/user-guide/module/crystal.rst

 .. note::

     :py:meth:`.Crystal.get_distance` and :py:meth:`.Crystal.get_vector` methods
-    are the ones which returns absolute coordinates by default.
+    are the ones that returns absolute coordinates by default.

 It is possible to add atoms by passing the :py:class:`.Atom` instance: